 Today the event retains much of its small-town flavor and volunteers still play a major role in the planning and execution of the festival.
 Over 200 volunteers help out on the day of the event, many of them high school students who are earning Student Service Learning (SSL) hours.
 The Strawberry Festival has been around so long it is now a part of the history of the community in its own right and there are several volunteers, Robb Newman being one, who have volunteered for every festival since 1982.

 Many festival attendees remember coming as children and now they are returning with their own children and grandchildren!
-The festival is still the largest fundraiser the museum holds, however we like to also think of it as a gift to the community, a way for many small local businesses to meet their neighbors, for community residents to discover all that Sandy Spring, MD has to offer, and to give local craftspeople a way to sell their unique products to a huge, excited audience.
+The festival is still the largest fundraiser the museum holds.
+However we like to think of it as a gift to the community, a way for many small local businesses to meet their neighbors, for community residents to discover all that Sandy Spring, MD has to offer, and for local craftspeople to sell their unique products to a huge, excited audience.